Stadium Bowl: Appearances in media

-Stadium bowl and the connected high school are well known for its unique and captivating design.
+Stadium Bowl and the connected high school are well known for its unique and captivating design.
 This has led the bowl to make appearances in film, and is often highly ranked in lists that showcase high schools with the best architecture.

-Most notably, Stadium high school was used as a filming location in the 1999 cult classic film, 10 Things I Hate About You.
+Most notably, Stadium High School was used as a filming location in the 1999 cult classic film, 10 Things I Hate About You.
 Renamed "Padua High School" in the movie, many scenes were filmed at the school.
 One of the most memorable scenes in the movie involves Heath Ledger's character serenading Julia Stiles' character while she is at soccer practice in the Stadium Bowl.
-While singing Frankie Valli's "Can't Take My Eyes Off You", Ledger would run up and down the iconic stairs of the Bowl, making for one of the most memorable in the film.
+While singing Frankie Valli's "Can't Take My Eyes Off You", Ledger ran up and down the iconic stairs of the Bowl.

 Stadium Bowl was chosen in 2008 as one of the best high school football stadiums in the U.S. by ESPN.

 Stadium Bowl was listed on MaxPreps as one of "10 high school football stadiums to see before you die".

 Sports Illustrated also listed Stadium as one of the 13 must see high school football stadiums in the United States.